Slimefun/Slimefun4/docs/sop/update.md

 ## Goal

-This SOP will go over updating Slimefun to the newest Minecraft version, most of this will only apply to major versions but we have also seen minor versions break things.
+This SOP will go over updating Slimefun to the newest Minecraft version, most of this will only apply to major versions, but we have also seen minor versions break things.
 So please read through the whole SOP and make sure you do everything applicable.

 ## Updating